inderjit303/32-bit-SRAM-/README.md

 Fig 27.
 Transient Analysis of 32 bit SRAM cell
 </p>

 As seen, from the waveforms of 32 bit SRAM cell, less than half the outputs are visible in simulation window.
-This arrangment is donw due to limitation of numbers of plots visbile in one screen.
+This arrangment is done due to limitation of numbers of plots visible in one screen.

 # Author: